 Concrete slabs appear to be solid and hard, but in reality, concrete is moist and porous stuff.
-It begins moist, as a slurry of water and aggregate, and even after it hardens, moisture continues to pass out of the concrete for years.
+It begins as a liquid slurry of water, sand, cement, and aggregate, and even after it hardens, moisture continues to pass out of the concrete for years.
 Since concrete is so porous, it can also absorb and transfer ground moisture.
-While this quality of concrete doesn't make much difference for outdoor applications, like patios or walkways, it matters a great deal indoors, especially when you intend to install flooring on the concrete slab, which is why it's a good idea to conduct a concrete moisture test.
+While this quality of concrete doesn't make much difference for outdoor applications, such as patios or walkways, it matters a great deal indoors, especially when you intend to install residential flooring on the concrete slab, which is why it's a good idea to conduct a concrete moisture test.

 Trapped moisture creates havoc that you do not need: